-- Order an advanced certificate for your zone.
+- Order an for your zone.
 You can choose any Certificate validation method.

 - On SSL/TLS > Edge Certificates, go to DCV Delegation for Partial Zones.

-However, if your certificate covers subdomains specified by their name, you will need to add multiple
+- If your certificate also covers subdomains specified by their name, you will need to add multiple

 For example, a certificate covering